dr-rrmg/RDGMonteCarloSimulation/README.md

 # Monte Carlo Simulation of Radon Collection in Different Gases

-his repository contains the code and results for a Monte Carlo simulation of radon collection in different gases.
+This repository contains the code and results for a Monte Carlo simulation of radon collection in different gases.
 The simulation is based on Chapter 3 of my Physics [PhD thesis](#simulating-chemical-neutralisation).

 ## Table of Contents
 1. [Project Overview](#project-overview)